-Accrued bonuses as of August 31, 2016 and 2015 were \$450,000 and \$620,000, respectively.
+Accrued bonuses as of August 31, 2018 and 2017 were \$2,153,000 and \$1,015,000, respectively.

-Three joint ventures (consisting of the Company's joint ventures in Korea, India and Thailand) accounted for 55.8% of the Company's trade joint venture receivables at August 31, 2016.
-Four joint ventures (consisting of the Company's joint ventures in Korea, India, Thailand and Tianjin Zerust) accounted for 67.0% of the Company's trade joint venture receivables at August 31, 2015.
+Three joint ventures (consisting of the Company's joint ventures in South Korea, Thailand and India) accounted for 74.1% of the Company's trade joint venture receivables as of August 31, 2018, and three joint ventures (consisting of the Company's joint ventures in South Korea, India and Thailand) accounted for 60.7% of the Company's trade joint venture receivables as of August 31, 2017.

-On March 23, 2015, the Company and NTI Asean filed a lawsuit in Tianjin No 1 Intermediate People's Court against two individuals, Mr. Tao Meng and his wife, Ms. Hui Xu, related to breaches of duties and contractual commitments owed to NTI Asean under certain agreements related to the Company's former joint venture in China, Tianjin Zerust Anti-Corrosion Technologies Ltd. The lawsuit alleges, among other things, that Mr. Tao Meng and Ms. Hui Xu have engaged in self-dealing, usurped business opportunities, and received economic benefits that were required to go to Tianjin Zerust.
-As of August 31, 2016, the Company is not able to reasonably estimate the amount of any recovery to NTI Asean, if any.
+On March 23, 2015, NTIC and NTI Asean LLC, a majority-owned subsidiary of NTIC, filed a lawsuit in Tianjin No 1 Intermediate People's Court against two individuals, Tao Meng and Xu Hui, related to breaches of duties and contractual commitments owed to NTI Asean under certain agreements related to NTIC's former joint venture in China, Tianjin Zerust Anti-Corrosion Technologies Ltd. The lawsuit alleges, among other things, that Mr. Tao Meng and Xu Hui have engaged in self-dealing, usurped business opportunities, and received economic benefits that were required to go to Tianjin Zerust.
+At this point it is too early in the lawsuit to reasonably estimate the amount of any recovery to NTI Asean.